GSA/service-delivery/team/engineers.md

 # Engineers
 GSA's Office of the Deputy Administrator is establishing a new GSA Service Delivery team.
 This cross-functional team of technical experts' mission is to evolve and expand digital service delivery capabilities across GSA to meaningfully impact end-user experiences.

-The GSA Service Delivery team is hiring for 2-3 GS-15 permanent / career engineers.
+The GSA Service Delivery team is hiring 2-3 GS-15 permanent / career engineers.
 This is a remote position.

 Engineers are crucial to improving GSA products, platforms, and service.
 This is an opportunity to make a huge impact in the lives of public servants, GSA customers, GSA suppliers, and members of the public.